Cold Heading vs. Traditional Forging: Which Method Reigns Supreme?

 3. What Are the Advantages of Cold Heading?

-Cold heading offers several benefits, including:
+Cold heading has numerous advantages, including:

 4. What Are the Advantages of Traditional Forging?